SJ23 Tech Tip E16, (Updated 2024-11-08) Bob Schimmel

 - An alternative to using a timer is to us a dry bilge pump.
 Do a search for 'dry bilge systems" reveals a useful bilge pump that can suck all the water from a shallow bilge: Seaflo with a YouTube video.

 COCKPIT BILGE PUMP - Each bilge pump should be wired to operate automatically through a float switch with a manual override switch just in case the float switch doesn't work.
 Most mechanical float switches start a pump when the water is about 2" deep and stops when it is 3/4" deep.
 The way I see it, this style float switch provides automatic pumping for lots of water in the bilge and the manual switch can pump the remainder of the water.
 Console yourself with the fact that the bilge is basically empty and the boat can easily handle the remaining bit of nuisance water.
+The remainder can be wicked up with a sponge.
 This is the simplest configuration and works well for the SJ23 port cockpit locker.
 The float switch in the drawing below is internal to the cockpit pump so the wiring harness is connected directly to the power distribution.
 See Tech Tip E02 for pin assignment on Term Strip #1.

 5. MANUAL OVERRIDE SWITCHES - A manual override switch can be used to remove nuisance water below what a float switch can detect or to bypass a failed float switch to empty a bilge RIGHT NOW!
 Install the toggle switch in a logical dry place above high water and label it.
 If the switch is installed in the open, protect it with guards against accidental operation!